 That the clause under the heading Delegated Authority be amended to read (as tracked):

-The Committee has delegated authority to implement public artworks to the value of up to, in all, the budget allocation approved by Council within the current financial year’s budget.
+The Committee has delegated authority to implement public artworks of not more than $10,000 each up to, in all, the budget allocation approved by Council within the current financial year’s budget.
+Artworks over $10,000 shall be recommended to Council for approval.

 Justification